paazmaya/grunt-trimtrailingspaces/README.md

 This module depends only on one 3rd party module, namely [string.js](http://stringjs.com/).

+## Known issues

+* In case `shelljs` is present in the same Grunt configuration, an error message `to: wrong parametres` will be shown, but it has no effect on the functionality of this plugin

 ## License
 Copyright (c) 2013 Juga Paazmaya <olavic@gmail.com>

 Licensed under the MIT license.